-- Angels Camp Farmers Market All summer long every Friday from 5 to dusk in the Visitors Center parking lot on the corner of Main Street and Hardscrabble.
-A Certified Farmers Market featuring locally grown fruits and vegetables, coffee drinks, baked goods and snacks.
+- Angels Camp Farmers Market All summer long every Friday from 5 to 8pm at Utica Park.
+Featuring locally grown fruits and vegetables, coffee drinks, baked goods and snacks.
 Call (209) 736-1333 for more information.

-- Groveland Flea Market Memorial Day till the end of Sept or longer depending on weather from Friday Evening 3pm to 6:00pm Saturday Mornings 8:00am to 1:00pm at Mary Laveroni Community Park.
+- Groveland Flea Market Memorial Day till the end of Sept or longer depending on weather from Friday Evening 3pm to 6:00pm Saturday Mornings 8:00am to 1:00pm at Mountain Sage Nursery, 18653 Main Street.
 For more information call 209-878-3040

 - Fathers Day Fly-In at the Columbia Airport Displays of antique, classic and experimental air craft.
-Not only do the father’s enjoy the event, the fly-in has several activities for young future pilots as well.
-Most memorable: a race between a race car and an airplane, the popular flour bombing (pilots drop a paper bag of four at a target from 100 feet) In the past there has been a pancake breakfast and tri-tip dinner.
+Not only do the father’s enjoy the event, the fly-in has several activities for young future pilots, a race between a race car and an airplane, the popular flour bombing (pilots drop a paper bag of four at a target from 100 feet) pancake breakfast and tri-tip dinner.

-- Tuolumne Lumber Jubilee In the town of Tuolumne, celebrate the logging industry with contests, games, carnival, crafts, fair, parade, arm wrestling, loggers´ tug-of-war and queen coronation. call (209) 928-3848 Website
+- Tuolumne Lumber Jubilee In the town of Tuolumne, celebrate the logging industry with contests, games, crafts, parade, arm wrestling, loggers’ tug-of-war, and the queen coronation.

-- Passport Weekend Calaveras Wine Association sponsors, food, music, winery tours and wine tastings.
-This is a three day event but you are welcome to attend all or just one or two days as you wish.
-Proceeds benefit scholarships for students of Calaveras and Bret Harte High Schools. call 866-806-WINE Website

-- The Mother Lode Fair Four days at the Mother Lode Fairgrounds.
-Lots of exhibits, handiwork, and a different grandstand show each day.
 Website

-- Fourth of July Celebrations At Ironstone, they claim to be “The most impressive fireworks display around!” but Lake Don Pedro, puts on an equally magnificent display.
-Ironstone has live music, plenty of great food and drink and fun activities for the whole family.
+- Passport Weekend Calaveras Wine Association sponsors, food, music, winery tours, and wine tastings.
+This is a three-day event but you are welcome to attend all or just one or two days as you wish.
+Proceeds benefit scholarships for students of Calaveras and Bret Harte High Schools.
 Website

+- The Mother Lode Fair at the Mother Lode Fairgrounds.
+Lots of exhibits, carnival rides, handiwork, and a different grandstand show each day.
+Website

+- Fourth of July Celebrations At Ironstone, they claim to be “The most impressive fireworks display around!” but Lake Don Pedro, puts on an equally magnificent display. (but Don Pedro was canceled in 2014 due to drought)

-- Sierra Nevada Logging Jamboree Come to the Friends of the Logging Museum’s Annual Logging Jamboree At White Pines Lake near Arnold.
-There will be activities for everyone ranging from axe throwing and log sawing for the adults to a variety of things for the kids.
-Call 728-1407 for more information.
+- Sierra Nevada Logging Jamboree the Friends of the Logging Museum host this event at White Pines Lake near Arnold.
+Activities for everyone ranging from axe throwing and log sawing for the adults to a variety of things for the kids.
 Website

 - Bear Valley Triathlon Sunday, the day before Labor Day, Bear Valley Triathlon is a 600 yard swim, 10.5 mile bike, 3.4 mile run.
 The course is hilly but incredibly scenic.
 Wet suits allowed but are not necessary.